 Social Studies: The Social Studies curriculum in second grade is based on the theme, Local Communities, developed by the Michigan Citizenship Curriculum Collaborative.
 The curriculum addresses concepts in geography, history, government, and economy through the lens of the local community.
 Students examine what a community is, how citizens live and work together in community, how communities change over time, and the role of citizens in a community.
 Activities include literature use, hands-on experiences, partner observations, and local community activities.
 The students see how God has worked throughout history, and how Christians are called to make a difference in their communities.

-Physical Education: Second grade students receive two one-half hour sessions of PE instruction each week.
+Physical Education: Second grade students receive fifty minutes of PE instruction each week.
 Students are learning to understand the role their heart and other muscles play in physical activity.
 They know the importance of keeping active and use many different activities and games to try and achieve mature form in loco-motor movement and basic manipulative skills.

-Art: Second grade students receive forty-five minutes of art instruction each week.
+Art: Second grade students receive fifty minutes of art instruction each week.
 In second grade students continue to explore and experiment with different art mediums while continuing to study the Elements of Art such as line, color, shape, etc.

 Music: Second grade students receive two-one half hour classes of music instruction each week.
 The mission of the music program at Allendale Christian School is to allow students to discover and develop the musical gifts that God has given them through an appreciation of, enjoyment of, and success in music.
 Through movement activities, composition, improvisation, singing, and the use of instruments, second graders will develop the following musical skills: performing with a steady beat, reading basic rhythms, matching pitch, reading melodic patterns, and performing harmonies as a class.
 Students will also participate in the Annual Christmas Concert in December.